 July 23, 2007 – Everyone knows war is hell.
 But it’s generally assumed that it’s one of the grittier sides to human nature, and is not something that anyone plans for.
-But Haze, coming this fall to the PlayStation 3, explores the question of engineered combat.
+But Haze, coming this fall to the PlayStation 3 and next year to the Xbox 360 and PC, explores the question of engineered combat.
 What if war was big business?
 What if conflicts around the world were orchestrated so that the privileged few could line their pockets with the blood of the combatants?

 Haze is set in a futuristic world where this nightmare is the reality.
 You play as Shane Carpenter, who has been selected to be a soldier by the atrocious Mantel corp.
 Mantel, in its quest to reign supreme in the corporation-sponsored wars, has developed a rather “unique” supplement to give its soldiers.
 It’s called “Nectar,” and it increases skill and enhances your speed and agility to almost superhuman levels.
 But there are also dire consequences to this mega-juice.
 It may just even alter your reality.

 Somewhere in the game you’ll change sides, and be free of the Nectar induced highs that have been suppressing you for so long.
 But you’ll also be free of the superhuman strength that you once possessed.
 And what of the rebel group Promised Hand?
 Are they any better than the megacorp Mantel?
 All is not what it seems in this Haze.